These cucumber tea sandwiches are simple to make and will lend an old-fashioned elegance to your next party!

-Then I spread a thin layer of butter on the bread followed by a layer of cream cheese mixed with dill.
+Step 2.
+Spread a thin layer of butter on the bread followed by a layer of cream cheese mixed with dill.

+Step 3.
 Place a cucumber slice on the bread and put a dollop of cream cheese on top with a sprig of dill—that's it!

 So easy and so simple, but these cucumber tea sandwiches will disappear fast at your next party!

-- 1 loaf white bread I use thin sliced bread and get 2-3 rounds out of each slice
+- 1 loaf white bread, I use thin sliced bread and get 2-3 rounds out of each slice

-- 2-3 cucumbers cut into 1/4-inch slices
+- 2-3 cucumbers, cut into ¼-inch slices

-- 2 tbsp salted butter softened
+- 2 tablespoon salted butter, softened

-- 1 8- ounce brick cream cheese softened
+- 1 8- ounce brick cream cheese, softened

-- 1/3 cup mayonnaise
+- ⅓ cup mayonnaise

-- 1/2 tbsp freshly squeezed lemon juice
+- ½ tablespoon freshly squeezed lemon juice

-- 2 tsp chopped fresh dill
+- 2 teaspoon chopped fresh dill

 - Extra dill for garnish

-In bowl of a stand mixer, beat cream cheese until creamy.
+- In bowl of a stand mixer, beat cream cheese until creamy.
 Add mayonnaise, lemon juice, and chopped dill and blend until creamy and well mixed.
 Add salt and pepper to taste.